See also scientific_workbooks, VS Code, LaTeX, citation management, text editors, diagrams, markdown.

 @| |

-out of the box.
-There are two ways to do set this up.
+There are two ways to do set these up.

 % !TEX program = latexmk